 Crime writer Ellison Oswalt moves to small town Pennsylvania with his wife Tracy and their two children.
 What he has not told them is that the house they have moved into was one where the previous family were hung from a tree in a bizarre murder.
 He is planning to write a book about the murder.
 Ellison finds a box of Super 8 films and a projector left in the attic.
 These depict the hanging, as well as the murders of other families going back to the 1960s.
 As he tries to draw connections between the killings, Ellison becomes aware that there is a supernatural force in the house.

 Director/writer Scott Derrickson is a variable prospect.
 Derrickson first gained attention with the success of The Exorcism of Emily Rose (2005), a film based on a true-life exorcism that discarded most of the essential facts to push its own evangelical Christian agenda.
 Derrickson then went onto was the widely disliked remake of The Day the Earth Stood Still (2008), which I thought was better than most were prepared to give it.
-Derrickson had earlier made the reasonable Hellraiser Inferno (2000) and outside of that has written Urban Legends: Final Cut (2000) and Wim Wenders’ Land of Plenty (2004), as well as produced the Christian horror film The Visitation (2006), Devil’s Knot (2013) and Random (2014).
+Derrickson had earlier made the reasonable Hellraiser Inferno (2000) and outside of that has written Urban Legends: Final Cut (2000) and Wim Wenders’ Land of Plenty (2004), as well as produced the Christian horror film The Visitation (2006) and Doctor Strange in the Multiverse of Madness (2022), as well as wrote/produced Devil’s Knot (2013) based on the West Memphis Three.
 I have seen his name turn up on the various Worst Directors/People Who Should Quit the Business lists that populate the IMDB.
 I wouldn’t go that far – in my book, Derrickson’s films so far fall evenly on either side of the plus/minus divide.
 At best, Scott Derrickson remains a still unproven prospect who has yet to demonstrate any distinctive or standout style.

 Sinister received some good reviews, although you get the feeling that these come from people who haven’t seen many horror films or have much of a grounding in the genre.
 As it kicks in, Sinister has a blandness to it – a lack of interest in any texture or depth to the characters.
 Ethan Hawke almost always brings a film to life but here seems lumbered with an underwritten part and does the best he can.
 In terms of plot description and scenario, everything quickly fades into a blandness.
 Three months earlier, I saw The Apparition (2012) and The Possession (2012), two would-be horror films that were so utterly boring and generic that they blur together to the point that I now struggle to remember what detail belonged to which film.
 I suspect in three months time I will be saying the same thing about Sinister.